ixa-ehu/ixa-pipe-ned/README.md

 can send queries to it via the ixa-pipe-ned module as follows:

     cat ner.kaf | java -jar ixa-pipe-ned-1.0.jar -p $PORT_NUMBER

+For more options running ixa-pipe-ned

+    java -jar ixa-pipe-ned-1.0.jar -h

 #### Contact information